mattyjrae123/todo-list/README.md

 - Design backend
 - Build UI with HTMl/CSS
 - Build functionality with JS
+- MVC pattern (controller knows about model and view, but model and view only know about themselves)

 ### Initial Project Scope:
 - Todo 'tasks' should have a title, description, dueDate and priority